MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 > [!IMPORTANT]
 >The MIM Synchronization Service account requires the appropriate [PowerShell ExecutePolicy permissions](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies) on the MIM Synchronization server in order execute the sample PowerShell scripts.

-## Create a new Connector
+## Create a New Connector

-The following is a high-level overview of the steps outlined in this guide.
-In order to being, an account with the *MIM Syncs Admin* role will need to be used to perform these tasks:
+The following list is a high-level overview of the steps outlined in this guide.
+In order to being, an account with the *MIM Syncs Admin* role needs to be used to perform these tasks:

 * Open the *Create New Management Agent (MA)* window from the *MIM Sync Service Manager*.
 * Select the *Generic CSV Connector* as the connector type.